john9francis/radiation-modeling/Geant4-install-instructions.md

 The next step is installing and building Geant4 from the source files.
 The first thing I tried was using the [Instructions on the Geant4 website](https://geant4-userdoc.web.cern.ch/UsersGuides/InstallationGuide/html/installguide.html#buildandinstall).
 This method does everything from the command line using command prompt or powershell.
 Personally, I got a lot of bugs and issues with this approach, and ended up giving up on it.

-An easier way for me personally was closely following Physino's YouTube tutorial, "[How to compile Geant4 on Windows](https://www.youtube.com/watch?v=GykiM1lPON4)."
+What ended up working for me was closely following Physino's YouTube tutorial, "[How to compile Geant4 on Windows](https://www.youtube.com/watch?v=GykiM1lPON4)."
 This approach uses the CMake GUI instead of the command line.

 I would reccomend following the YouTube tutorial, but here's a basic overview of how to build and compile Geant4 from the source.